Associate Professor Heath Ecroyd

 - Manjeet Kumar – Understanding the mechanism of action of alpha-synuclein as a molecular chaperone and its role in Parkinson’s disease (based at ANU, co-supervised with Prof John Carver).

-- Anthea Rote – The structure and chaperone function of mutant forms of Hsp27 associated with disease.
+- Anthea Rote – The structure and chaperone function of mutant forms of Hsp27 associated with disease (co-supervised with Dr Teresa Treweek).

-- Rebecca San Gil – Examining the heat shock response in neurons.
+- Rebecca San Gil – Examining the heat shock response in neurons (co-supervised with Assoc Prof Justin Yerbury and Dr Lezanne Ooi).

-- Caitlin Johnston – Using single molecule techniques to study how chaperone proteins prevent protein misfolding and aggregation (co-supervised with Professor Antione van Oijen).
+- Caitlin Johnston – Using single molecule techniques to study how chaperone proteins prevent protein misfolding and aggregation (co-supervised with Professor Antoine van Oijen).

-- Shannon McMahon – Establishing the role of proteostasis pathways in preventing protein aggregation in cells.
+- Shannon McMahon – Establishing the role of proteostasis pathways in preventing protein aggregation in cells (co-supervised with Assoc Prof Justin Yerbury).

-- Nicholas Marzano – Developing a folding sensor to study chaperone protein function by single molecule fluorescence techniques (co-supervised with Professor Antione van Oijen).
+- Nicholas Marzano – Developing a folding sensor to study chaperone protein function by single molecule fluorescence techniques (co-supervised with Professor Antoine van Oijen).

 - Lemay Thai – Investigating mutant forms of the small heat shock protein Hsp27 that are associated with disease.